NasMin-GameJam/GameJam-01/README.md

 ======================================================

-A Signup and Login system using PlayFab
+A simple Signup and Login system using PlayFab Provided that the PlayFab and Photon credential is already setup from their respective website

-Provided that the PlayFab and Photon credential is already setup from their respective website
+Can be found in folder _Moi/01_PlayFab Authenticate

-Can be found in folder _Moi/01_authenticate
+If we only want a simple Signup and Login, we need to do a little different from what we have here